PranzAngeloCloma/Pranz-Angelo-Cloma/README.md

 How to use this API?

-Just open post man and run flask, copy the running http given and paste it in Postman.
+Just open post man and run flask, Run the python file by using 'python main.py' in the terminal copy the running http given and paste it in Postman.
 Params:
 - Key 'name' and value 'game title'